Today I’m sharing my Christmas tree with you, as part of the “My Home Style” hop which is hosted by Stephanie of Casa WatkinsLiving.

-The fact that we now have a kitten and one year old cat again also helped with the decision to ad only a few elements to our tree this year.
+The fact that we now have a kitten and a one-year-old cat again also helped with the decision to ad only a few elements to our tree this year.
 Although our little guy hasn’t been as bad as I expected with our tree.
-He rather messes with the wrapped gifts then the ornaments.
+He rather messes with the wrapped gifts than the ornaments.

 Modern European Eclectic Christmas Tree